Shaping a Greener Tomorrow

 Shaping a Greener Tomorrow, the podcast that dives into the challenges and opportunities shaping the future of the built environment.
 Hosted by UPOWA Managing Director, Paul Terry, this series brings together industry-leading voices – from sustainability consultants, housebuilders and developers to product and technology manufacturers.
 Together, we’ll be tackling the biggest topics and trends shaping the industry, from the transition to net-zero and implications of new legislation and standards, to the challenges of skills shortages and the integration of smart tech and sustainable innovation.

-In this episode of Shaping a Greener Tomorrow, Chris Gaze, Associate at the Future Homes Hub, joins host and UPOWA Managing Director Paul Terry to explore how the industry can move beyond policy and compliance to deliver net zero homes in practice.
+In this episode of Shaping a Greener Tomorrow, David Cowdrey, Director of External Affairs at the MCS Foundation, joins host and UPOWA Managing Director Paul Terry to discuss the policy journey behind the Future Homes Standard, the campaign for rooftop solar, and why solar on new homes became inevitable.

 Tune in for insights on:

-- The mission and role of the Future Homes Hub in guiding the industry toward the Future Homes Standard
+- The role of collaboration in delivering the Future Homes Standard successfully

 Resources & mentions: